-People come for counselling for all different reasons; from a crisis situation to longer term issues and I aim to accept and welcome each person as an individual, in an atmosphere free from judgement.
-I believe that counselling offers an opportunity to explore and reflect on any aspect of your life, past or present, in a safe, confidential, professional environment.
-I believe that we often find the ability to grow and change through the talking, exploring and sharing of often difficult, emotional subjects, in the presence of a skilled Counsellor.
-My inspiration to continue as a Counsellor is witnessing and being part of the changes and choices people can find themselves able to make in the right, supportive environment.
+People come for counselling for all different reasons; from a crisis situation to longer term issues and I welcome each person, as an individual, in an atmosphere free from judgement.
+Counselling offers an opportunity to explore and reflect on any aspect of your life, past or present, in a safe, confidential, professional environment.
+In the presence of a skilled counsellor, I strongly believe that we all have the ability to grow and change through the talking, exploring and sharing of often difficult, emotional subjects..
+My inspiration to continue as a Counsellor is due to witnessing and being part of a relationship where changes and choices are able to be made.

 I understand that it can be hard to make a decision regarding counselling and people often ask me "will this help me?" or "how do I know if this is the right counsellor for me?
 I believe that the best guidance we have is to listen to ourselves.
 "Can I picture telling this person my troubles?"
 Only you, will know if you feel comfortable and right with the therapist you meet.

 What To Expect

 I offer short and long term counselling to adult individuals.
 How long you decide to have counselling for is up to you.
 Most often counselling sessions take place for one hour weekly, but, I appreciate that this isn't always affordable or manageable and I welcome any discussion around this.
 Working from home means that I can offer more flexibility with appointments, hopefully finding a time that will fit in with your life.

 Please visit my website for further information .